 Net revenue for the year ended September 30, 2019 decreased 17.5% to $81.3 million compared to $98.6 million for the year ended September 30, 2018.
 Gross profit as a percentage of net revenue increased to 27.6% for the year ended September 30, 2019 from 27.2% for the year ended September 30, 2018.
 The Company had operating income for the year ended September 30, 2019 of $9.5 million compared to $13.9 million for the year ended September 30, 2018.
 The Company had non-operating income of $3.4 million for the year ended September 30, 2019 compared to $1.2 million for the year ended September 30, 2018.

 On December 22, 2017, the U.S. Tax Cuts and Jobs Act (the “Tax Reform Act”) was signed into law by President Donald Trump.
 The Tax Reform Act significantly lowered the U.S. corporate federal income tax rate from 35% to 21% effective January 1, 2018, while also implementing a territorial tax system and imposing repatriation tax on deemed repatriated earnings of foreign subsidiaries.
-U.S. GAAP requires that the impact of tax legislation be recognized in the period in which the law was enacted.
-The effective income tax rate for fiscal 2018 was 15.6% versus 30.9% in fiscal 2017 due primarily to the lowering of federal income tax rates.
+Accounting principles generally accepted in the United States of America (“GAAP”) require that the impact of tax legislation be recognized in the period in which the law was enacted.
+The effective income tax rate for fiscal 2019 was 20.5% versus 15.7% in fiscal 2018.

 Gencor Industries is a diversified heavy machinery manufacturer for the production of highway construction materials, synthetic fuels and environmental control machinery and equipment used in a variety of applications.